Back to all posts

 Sometimes the problem isn’t inside your pipes but with the city’s sewer system.
 During a heavy downpour, municipal sewer systems can be inundated with more water than they can handle.
 When this happens, the system becomes pressurized, and that excess water can be forced back into your home’s sewer line.
 This is known as a sewer backflow, and it pushes water and sewage up through your floor drains.
 If your basement is prone to flooding during storms, a properly functioning sump pump is your best line of defense.
 Investing in professional sump pump services can help keep your basement dry when the weather gets rough.

-How to Spot the Early Warning Signs of a Backup
+What Are the Early Signs of a Drain Backup?

 Nobody wants to walk down to their basement and find a watery, smelly mess.
 A drain backup is one of those homeowner nightmares that can feel overwhelming, but the good news is that they rarely happen without warning.
 Your home’s plumbing system often gives you subtle hints that trouble is brewing long before it becomes a full-blown flood.
 Learning to spot these early signs is your best defense against a major disaster, saving you from costly water damage and stressful cleanup.